-This year, a learning support assistant is accessing training to become an Emotional Literacy Support Assistant (ELSA) which will enable school to support children with social, emotional and mental health needs more fully.
-The key areas which the training focusses on are social skills, emotions, bereavement, social stories and therapeutic stories, anger management, self-esteem and counselling skills such as solution focus and friendship.
-School will then be able to offer this support to individual children where appropriate.
+School have a learning support assistant who has accessed further training to become an Emotional Literacy Support Assistant (ELSA) which enables school to support children with social, emotional and mental health needs more fully.
+The key areas where an ELSA can offer further support to children are to develop social skills, emotions, bereavement, social stories and therapeutic stories, anger management, self-esteem and counselling skills such as solution focus and friendship.
+School can offer this support to individual children where appropriate.